 Split keyboards are often favored in the working environment, offering typists an ergonomic option to keep any repetitive strains at bay.
 For gamers that do more than just load up the latest AAA title, an ergonomic split keyboard could be ideal for both working and gaming.

-Traditional keyboards were designed in an era where health concerns were often overlooked, with even the basic QWERTY layout boards being refined to offer a bit more support and comfort when being used.
+Traditional keyboards were designed in an era where health concerns were often overlooked, with even the ANSI and ISO layout boards being refined to offer a bit more support and comfort when being used.

 Let’s take a closer look.

 Cloud Nine C989M

 Choosing the right split keyboard for gaming can be a long and tricky task, especially when you consider the number of different options out there.